t0n3d0g/burger/README.md

 # burger

+Please NOTE: The app is fully functional, but I am unable to deploy using Heroku.
+Homework instructions link to Heroku deployment is a 404 broken link.
+Please advise!

 ## What the project does
 This project creates a list of burgers to be devoured or saved for later.
 User can add their own burgers to the list.